 In our work I will always be open and genuine with you, which at times may include challenging your thoughts and feelings.
-I may also, if relevant, integrate other approaches such as psychodynamic therapy.
-I strongly believe that we are shaped by everything that happens in our past.
-So, as well as concentrating on what is happening now, we will also explore your childhood or any early trauma.
+Typically, I will work with you in two ways; concentrating on what is happening now and also exploring your childhood or any early trauma.
 In my work I often find that how a client reacts now is closely linked to the past.

 Choosing a counsellor is daunting.
 At first it may seem hard, possibly embarrassing, sharing your inner thoughts and feelings to someone who initially is a stranger.
-However, if you can take that first step, I am here to listen and then help you explore and resolve your problems in a supportive environment, without being judged.
-My aim is to help you move forward in a way that is right for you.
+However, if you can take that first step, then I will do my very best to help.

 Training, qualifications & experience

-After spending over 20 years in the corporate world, I decided to get off the hamster wheel, re-train and have subsequently worked in Education, Youth and Family Services and the charity sector.
+After spending over 20 years in the corporate world, I decided to get off the hamster wheel, re-train and have subsequently worked in Education, Youth and Family Services.
 Roles have included being a Family Support Worker and a Youth Mentor.

 My counselling experience is varied and includes working with adults and young people in both private practice and within a counselling organisation, school and charity.
 Whilst I am a general counsellor I have a lot of experience in loss, bereavement, anxiety & depression and young people.